Sukkalmah dynasty: History

 The situation in the Habur region was still chaotic, with one letter describing that the Elamite army had swallowed all Šubartum.
 Hammurabi of Kurda (not to be confused with Hammurabi of Babylon) was reprimanded by the sukkal for suspected collusions with Mari or Babylon, being reminded that he was a vassal of Atamrum, who was in turn a vassal of Elam.
 Ishme-Dagan was denounced by the kings for allying with Mari and Babylon and taken to the sukkalmah at Eshnunna.
 Charpin believes that Ishme-Dagan was tortured and was then released after being bought out at Babylon, and then stayed at Babylon to recover his health, which was publicly criticized by a priest of Marduk.
 Heimpel's interpretation on the chronology of events differed, with Ishme-Dagan being sick at Babylon, then took materials from the treasury of Marduk and personally presented them to the sukkalmah, which was publicly criticized by a priest of Marduk.
-Eventually it seems like Haya-Sumu reverted back to Mari, transmitting one of the most infamous descriptions on the conduct of Elam, that it “devours its enemies as well as its allies”, (Note: Translation from Sasson.) perhaps explaining why Haya-Sumu defected back to Zimri-Lim.
+Eventually it seems like Haya-Sumu reverted to Mari, transmitting one of the most infamous descriptions on the conduct of Elam, that it “devours its enemies as well as its allies”, (Note: Translation from Sasson.) perhaps explaining why Haya-Sumu defected back to Zimri-Lim.
 Zimri-Lim would also send troops over to Babylon as reinforcement, with inquiries using divination for how trustworthy Hammurabi is.

 At some point in the war, a drunk Kunnam accidentally leaked that Siwe-palar-huppak had informants in Zimri-Lim's court.
 Eventually, the Elamites abandoned their siege on Hiritum, with Atamrum also defected over to Zimri-Lim probably around this time.
 Heading upstream of the Tigris attacking Maniksum and Šittulum, but were then faced with the coalition assembled by Zimri-Lim.
 They retreated back to Eshnunna, looted the place, then retreated back to Susa.
 Although the invasion only lasted for a short time (Zimri-Lim's 10th to 11th years), it left a big impact on the region.
 Very quickly, Hammurabi of Babylon sought to reestablish relationships with Elam.
 Heimpel had previously wondered if tin was a reason behind why Hammurabi seemed eager to do so, and De Graef adds tin as a factor along with concerns with the reemerging Eshnunna under Silli-Sin.
 At one point Hammurabi received an incorrect report that the sukkal of Elam (possibly Siwe-palar-huppak) died, which he rejoiced to.
 However, it was quickly corrected that the sukkal was not dead but gravely ill.